matrix-org/matrix-spec-proposals/specification/modules/instant_messaging.rst

 Messages SHOULD appear immediately in the message view when a user presses the "send" button.
 This should occur even if the message is still sending.
 This is referred to as "local echo".
 Clients SHOULD implement "local echo" of messages.
+Clients MAY display messages in a different format to indicate that the server has not processed the message.
+This format should be removed when the server responds.

 Clients need to be able to match the message they are sending with the same message which they receive from the event stream.
 The echo of the same message